AkbariKishan/US_Lightening_Wildfires/README.md

 - STATE - The US State where the fire began.
 - FIPS AND FIPS Name - Identifying US Counties and Fips.

 We would be using some of the `EDA` and `Data Visualization` techniques to get some insights into this dataset.
+##check